TRIBUTE: Adekunle Aromolaran, teacher and ‘tough’ monarch who ruled a ‘divided’ kingdom for 42 years

 EDUCATION

 Adekunle Aromolaran had his primary education at Otapete Methodist School, Ilesa, and later attended Agbeni Methodist School, Oke Ado, Ibadan.
-He went on to study at Ilesa Grammar School from 1970 to 1974.
+He went on to study at Ilesa Grammar School.
 In 1964, he earned a B.Sc. in Economics from the University College Ibadan (now the University of Ibadan).
 He furthered his education by completing a Post-Graduate Diploma in Public Administration at the University of Ife (now Obafemi Awolowo University).
 Additionally, he obtained a Master’s degree in Mathematical Economics from the Graduate School of Public and International Affairs, Pittsburgh, USA.
 He later earned a PhD in Development Economics under the supervision of Prof. Samson Olajuwon Kokumo Olayide, a former Vice-Chancellor of the University of Ibadan.

 CAREER